thiagoa/thiagoa.github.io/_posts/2021-07-14-counting-active-record-queries.markdown

 end
 ```

-As you can see, this code suffers from the N+1 problem where each children runs an additional query to fetch their children and so on.
+As you can see, this example suffers from the N+1 problem where each children runs an additional query to fetch their children and so on.
 The first step to address the N+1 problem was to write some tests and then intercept the place where the root nav item was being fetched, so I started with the following code:

 ```ruby
 class NavItemsQuery